fangsonghub/fangsonghub.github.io/index.md

 * <2023-01-12 Thu> I have a joint postdoc opening with Dr. [Nai-Hui Chia](https://sites.google.com/view/naihuichia){:target="_blank"}.
-Candidates with strong record on (classical or quantum) complexity and cryptography are are encouraged to apply.
+Candidates with a strong record on (classical or quantum) complexity and cryptography are encouraged to apply.
 Drop an email if you are interested.

 * Read [more]({{base}}/news/) ...